IshanSoni69/AskNITK/README.md

-# Quora-Clone
+# AskNITK
-This is a Quora clone built of MERN Stack
+This is a Quora like forum built upon MERN Stack

 ## Desired Features: